Supermario1975-code/Binplorer/README.md

-# Binplorer — BNB Chain explorer
+mariograca.eth# Binplorer — BNB Chain explorer

 * Track address portfolios for any BNB Chain address with comprehensive balance charts and transactions;
 * View historical balances of holdings in USD;